 If you’ve already settled on a career, that’s great.
 If not, that’s great too.
 One of the awesome things about college is that it’s a place you can explore different careers and discover the one that’s right for you.

-At ESF, we want to help you kickstart that process and get on the right track as early as possible, so you can get into the college that supports your goals and will serve your future career well—whatever it happens to be.
+We want to help you kickstart that process and get on the right track as early as possible, so you can get into the college that supports your goals and will serve your future career well—whatever it happens to be.

 List Your Skills and Interests